MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 - **Application.EnableEvents** Turn off events.
 If **Application.EnableEvents** is set to **False**, Excel does not raise events.
 If there are add-ins listening for Excel events, those add-ins consume resources on the computer as they record the events.
 If it is not necessary for the add-in to record the events that occur while your code runs, turning off events improves performance.

 - **ActiveSheet.DisplayPageBreaks** Turn off page breaks.
 If **ActiveSheet.DisplayPageBreaks** is set to **False**, Excel does not display page breaks.
-It is not necessary to recalculate page breaks while your code runs, and calculating the page breaks after the code executes improves performance.
+It's not necessary to recalculate page breaks while your code runs, and calculating the page breaks after the code executes improves performance.

 > [!IMPORTANT]
 > Remember to restore this functionality to its original state after your code executes.